 Customer acquisition cost

 This includes the total sales and marketing costs involved to acquire new customers, including program costs, salaries, commission, IT costs, and overheads to convert a lead into a customer.
 Customer acquisition cost is calculated for both digital marketing and outbound marketing.
-This metric is calculated for a specific timeframe, like monthly, quarterly, or yearly.
+This metric is also calculated for a specific timeframe, like monthly, quarterly, or yearly.

 This metric lets you plan for new sales, and plan your budget for each campaign.
 You can use the technique to break down your digital marketing activities and know how each activity is performing.
 You can implement new activities that yield you results over a given period.